axilmar/xparserlib/readme.md

 While the [`parserlib`](https://github.com/axilmar/parserlib) library has achieved its purpose of providing a runtime-efficient modern parsing library, it is not compile-time friendly, due to excessive use of templates.

-Therefore, this library is also a recursive-descent library, based on the same principles as `parserlib`, but it avoids templates when it can, replacing it with polymorhic classes, in order to be compile-efficient.
+Therefore, this library is also a recursive-descent library, based on the same principles as `parserlib`, but it avoids templates when it can, replacing it with polymorhic classes, in order to be compile-time-efficient.